AtlasUnion/Kernel-Development/docs/Preparation/Boot Sequence.md

 * Memory Probe
 * etc

-???
-"Does CPU read BIOS from ROM?"
+??? question "Does CPU read BIOS from ROM?"
     The answer is yes and no. The CPU does need to read BIOS from ROM initially.
 However, the reading speed of ROM is too slow for modern needs of fast booting process.
 So a technique called shadowing is used.

     Shadowing essentially copy data from ROM into RAM for faster execution.
 The RAM area used is called shadow RAM.